-Financial instruments are subsequently measured at fair value (refer note 1(e)), amortised cost using the effective interest method, or cost.
+Financial instruments are subsequently measured at fair value (refer note 1Fair Value of Assets), amortised cost using the effective interest method, or cost.

 Amortised cost is calculated as the amount at which the financial asset or financial liability is measured at initial recognition less principal repayments and any reduction for impairment, and adjusted for any cumulative amortisation of the difference between that initial amount and the maturity amount calculated using the effective interest method.